Services

 Resolution Therapy (ART)?

 ART is a newer evidence-based treatment for a number of conditions including PTSD, anxiety, panic attacks, depression, addiction, low self image, job-related stress, grief, OCD, phobias, cutting, and others.
 It is a unique approach that combines eye movements with techniques that engage a person’s creativity in order to replace negative images with positive ones.
 Once the negative images are replaced, the symptoms associated with those images dissipate.
 It is a quick therapy with most clients seeing dramatic improvement in just one session.
 Indeed, a course of ART does not typically last more than a few sessions.
 A defining feature of ART is that the client does not need to talk about the distressing event in order to rescript a negative memory to a positive one.
-I was trained in ART by its founder, Laney Rosenzweig.
+I was trained in ART by its founder, Laney Rosenzweig and am certified as a Master ART Therapist.

 Neurofeedback-Based